saturnism/spring-boot-container-demo/README.md

     mvn gcloud:run

-To deploy into Google App Engine:
+To deploy into Google App Engine, you'll first need to create a Redis server.
+You can deploy Redis easily by using [Click to Deploy](https://cloud.google.com/solutions/redis/).

+Once deployed, update `src/main/resources/application-gae.properties` file, and set:

+    spring.redis.host=YOUR_REDIS_MASTER_INSTANCE_NAME

+Build the Docker image, so that it generates Dockerfile

+    mvn docker:build

+Finally, deploy the application using `gcloud` plugin:

     mvn gcloud:deploy -Dgcloud.project=YOUR_PROJECT_ID